 So you hold your small position and your day trades become swing trades, and you just never get out.
 Not only is your energy consumed but so is your buying power.

-I have been guilty of both scenarios with more zeroes behind it.
+I have been guilty of both scenarios.

 If it sounds crazy to hear that, trust me it seems crazy today to think that I could have let that happen at one time.
 It really doesn’t make rational sense.